 Form 5471 Filing Requirements

-- Acquires an ownership interest in a foreign corporation in excess of the prescribed limits
+- Acquires an ownership interest in a foreign corporation above the prescribed limits

 - Disposes of stock in a foreign corporation that reduces his or her interest in the foreign corporation to less than the prescribed limits

 - Is in control of a foreign corporation for an uninterrupted period of at least 30 days a year

 - Is a 10% or more shareholder in a foreign corporation that is a “controlled foreign corporation” for an uninterrupted period of at least 30 days in a year.
 And that person owns that stock on the last day of the year.

 - Organization or reorganization of the foreign corporation

 In determining the ownership interest, the complex rules of direct, indirect, and constructive ownership come into play.
 Not only that, the category of filers can get confusing.
 Categories determine which 5471 schedules, statements and/or other information to include as part of the new Form 5471 filing.
 To say that the Form 5471 filing instructions are complex and difficult to understand would be an understatement.